-Candidates must have excellent communication skills in English.
+For both posts, candidates must have excellent communication skills in English.
 Proficiency in French is not necessary at the time of application (but PhD candidates will eventually have to pass a French exam before submitting their thesis).

 Applications from members of groups that are currently underrepresented in academic philosophy are strongly encouraged.